-Kern Family Foundation Scholarship
+Kern Family Foundation

 A full-tuition scholarship for select MDiv students.
-Scholarship recipients must (1) be twentyseven years of age or younger, (2) be a citizen of the United States, (3) be a graduate of an accredited college with a minimum 3.25 cumulative grade point average on a 4.0 scale, (4) enroll fulltime and complete the degree in three years, (5) maintain a minimum 3.25 cumulative grade point average at Denver Seminary; and (6) commit to serve in pastoral, congregational leadership upon graduation.
+The foundation desires that recipients serve as pastors of local congregations upon graduation.
+Scholarship recipients must (1) be twenty-seven years of age or younger, (2) be a citizen of the United States, (3) be a graduate of an accredited college with a minimum 3.25 cumulative grade point average on a 4.0 scale, (4) enroll full-time (must complete degree in three years), (5) maintain a minimum 3.25 cumulative grade point average while at Denver Seminary; and (6) commit to serve in pastoral, congregational leadership upon graduation.